rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 The following general rules about order and transposition apply.
 See also [Grammatical inseparability, 0.4.92.1](/DCRMR/general-rules/Transcription/#0.4.92.1).

 <a name="0.4.94.1">0.4.94.1</a> Follow the conventions appropriate to the script of the material when determining the order in which to transcribe information.
-For materials in roman script, this will generally mean proceeding from left to right and from top to bottom when transcribing information.
+For materials in Latin script, this will generally mean proceeding from left to right and from top to bottom when transcribing information.

 <a name="0.4.94.2">0.4.94.2</a> If information appears in the source in a different order than that specified by ISBD presentation, transpose the information to its appropriate data element unless: case endings would be affected, the grammatical construction of the information would be disturbed,  the text is otherwise grammatically inseparable from its surrounding elements, or the data element instructions specify otherwise.